 Beneficiaries – the parties affect by the contract/ advantage/disadvantaged.

-Requirements during designing
+Requirements during design

-Lifecycle (can be address as a part of requirements)
+Lifecycle

-Smart contracts are expected to follow the complete life cycle proposed in clause 4.5 GR PDL 004 [i.].
+Smart contracts are expected to follow the complete life cycle proposed in clause 4.5 GR PDL 004 [i.1].
 The stepwise approach proposed will facilitate an error-free design of smart contracts.
 The main advantages of adopting such approach are:

 Access Control and Ownerships – ownership and access control strategies decided during the planning phase will prevent future disputes.
 This will also facilitate the developers to accurately code the assigned rights while coding the smart contracts.
+Access Control and Ownership shall be defined, discussed, and agreed between the stakeholders and the governance before smart contract coding starts.
+It is the governance responsibility to ensure this.

-Reusability – smart contracts are required to be reusable and parametrised for economical storage.
-During the planning phase, the stakeholders can adopt strategies to design parametrised smart contracts to enable maximum reusability.
+Reusability – smart contracts shall be reusable and parametrised for economical storage.
+During the planning phase, the stakeholders shall adopt strategies to design parametrised smart contracts to enable maximum reusability.
+It the developers’ responsibility to ensure a reusable contract.

 Minimise human error – human errors may cause erroneous contracts and may result in a security breach of smart contracts.
 For example, if a developer mistakenly makes the execution function inaccessible, the contract will never be executed.
+A smart contract shall be tested as specified in clause 8.

-Human error, such as developer mistakes, may be alleviated through methodical development practices.
+NOTE: Human error, such as developer mistakes, may be alleviated through methodical development practices.
 This occurs during two stages of the smart contract life cycle 1) the planning phase – by carefully outlining the requirements from the smart contract and 2) the development and testing phase – by testing the smart contract code against the requirements.

-Comprehensive Testing – The two phases that enable comprehensive testing are 1) Planning phase – the required tests should be outlined and 2) Design and Testing phase – A smart contract shall be tested thoroughly, and the developers should ensure that all the required planned tests have been successfully completed.Pre-installation checks – during smart contracts’ coding and testing phase, a smart contract shall be checked before the final deployment.
-This will reduce risks of erroneous contracts.
+Pre-installation checks – smart contract shall be checked before the final deployment.
+See clause 9 for details.

-Online auditing/monitoring – smart contracts should be audited during their execution, but since smart contracts are immutable, they cannot be changed, even if they are not performing as planned.
-The smart contract, however, can be terminated through executive access rights.
+Online auditing/monitoring – smart contracts shall be audited during their execution.
+See clause 9.9 for details.